 Because ligaments connect to bone, severe sprains can also cause an avulsion fracture, where a piece of bone is pulled away from the rest of the bone when the ligament is stretched or torn.
+It's important for the body to contain the essential electrolytes to help prevent these types of injuries by maintaining healthy bones and muscle function.
 Because of this risk, healthcare providers often obtain an ankle X-ray to evaluate patients who have sustained a significant ankle injury.

 A concussion is a traumatic brain injury that occurs when someone sustains a significant jolt, blow or bump to the head that causes the brain to move inside the skull.

 Concussions pose a special risk to adolescents and teens because their brain isn’t fully developed until they reach their early-to-mid 20s.
 Trauma sustained before the brain is fully developed can have long-term consequences, including depression and learning difficulties.
 The most common sports for concussions are boys’ football, girls’ soccer, and boys’ ice hockey.